amateur80lvl/lxcex/README.md

 As long as NFS client is implemented in kernel, it's troublesome to use it from unprivileged containers.
 The only working recipe is to mount necessary shares on the host system and then bind them to containers.
-However, autofs sucks.
-The recipe below sometimes work, sometimes does not.

 Let's create autofs configuration: